 The fifties were a great time to be growing up.
-The post-war economy was booming, and for the first time, kids had money, and Mr. Businessman wanted it.
-First, he renamed us “Teenagers,” then he manufactured us clothing we liked, made movies about us, and then also began recording some strange music which our parents hated, so we even loved it more.
+The post-war economy was booming, and for the very first time, young adults had money, and Mr. Businessman wanted it.
+First, he renamed us “Teenagers,” and then he started manufacturing the clothes we liked, made movies about us, and then began recording the strange new music which our parents hated.

-It was while doing homework one evening that I heard that same strange music the sister was playing a year earlier.
-However, this time it wasn’t coming out of a record player, it was coming out of the radio.
+It was while doing homework in the kitchen one evening that I heard that same strange music that Barry’s sister had played again.
+However, this time it wasn’t coming from a record player, it was coming out of the radio.

 One two three o’clock